 Students on this course have the opportunity to apply for Travel Bursaries in 3rd & 4th year.
 Find out more

-We believe it's the resources on campus that make the difference, making high quality learning accessible and reflect our values and aspirations to be dynamic, inclusive and accessible to all.
+We believe it's the resources on campus that make a real fashion experience, making high quality learning accessible and reflecting our values and aspirations to be dynamic, inclusive and accessible to all.

-As well as an industrial environment and equipment, Lectra CAD software packages are the most up-to-date and relevant as used in industry and include:
+As well as the industrial environment and equipment, Lectra CAD software packages are the most up-to-date and relevant as used in industry and include:

 - Kaledo Print

 International exchange is encouraged through formal and informal links with fashion-relevant institutions, for example: America - Iowa & Delaware, Canada Ryerson, Finland Lahti & Metropolia, and Paris.